Running Effective Retrospectives

 We’ve all been there.
 You come out of a meeting with a million ideas for improvement, but no viable plan for executing those improvements.
 Without proper prioritization, most of those changes will be lost in the weeds, or completely forgotten before your next retrospective.

-Every goal has an underlying cost/benefit analysis to determine where your priorities should lie.
-Don’t be too ambitious, and make sure that you stay organized.
-Smaller goals that follow the SMART goal framework are typically a better investment of time than larger goals that require a lot of layered coordination.
+Sometimes, teams can be overly ambitious in what they take on – committing to too many efforts during a retrospective or to solutions that are too large.
+Smaller efforts that follow the SMART goal framework are typically a better investment of time than larger goals that require a lot of layered coordination.
 When a proposed change or action feels too large to ever complete, that’s a good time to ask, “what’s the smallest first step we can take?”

 Teammates aren’t always open to show their work and lodge complaints.
 Still, you have to get everyone involved, and feedback from those that are less outgoing is no less useful than from those that are always willing to share.
 According to Business2Community, organizations with high employee engagement outperform those with low engagement by 202%.